DecodingRaphael/unraphael/docs/steps/clustering.md

 - **Procrustes Distance**: The Procrustes distance quantifies the similarity between two contours by first aligning them through translation, scaling, and rotation, and then computing the Euclidean distance between corresponding points.
 Here, the Procrustes distance is calculated for each pair of contours, generating a matrix similar to the Hausdorff distance matrix.
 For each contour, the average Procrustes distance to all other contours is computed.

 ### B. Complete Figures Clustering
 Uses entire image for clustering, preferably with the background removed.
-It supports multiple algorithms:
+Multiple algorithms are supported:

 #### Spectral Clustering
 - **Description**: Spectral Clustering uses eigenvalues of a similarity matrix to reduce dimensionality and group images based on structural features.
 It works well for clusters with complex boundaries.